rlazoti/microservice-dependency-graph/README.md

 Service Dependency Graph
 ====

-This project is used to represent microservice dependency graph.
+This project is used to store and display microservice dependency graph.

 # Projects Description